HISTORY

 H i s t o r y

 Hunter Singers was established in 1989, with 33 young singers accepted into the first group under the direction of Kim Sutherland.
-In the past 30 years, 406 singers from 21 secondary schools have been part of the Hunter Singers family.
+In the past 30 years, 406 singers from 21 government high schools have been part of the Hunter Singers family.

 P e r f o r m a n c e H i g h l i g h t s